ow2-proactive/catalog-client/docs/BucketGrantControllerApi.md

 <a name="updateBucketGrantForAGroupUsingPUT"></a>
 # **updateBucketGrantForAGroupUsingPUT**
-> BucketGrantMetadata updateBucketGrantForAGroupUsingPUT(sessionID, bucketName, userGroup, accessType)
+> BucketGrantMetadata updateBucketGrantForAGroupUsingPUT(sessionID, bucketName, userGroup, accessType, priority)

 Update the access type of an existing group bucket grant